 Most of life refuses to tell you whether you've gotten it right.

-You send an email, take a job, start a business, and the verdict comes back blurred, months late, if it comes at all.
+You choose a partner, move across the country, make a decision everyone assures you is sensible, and the verdict comes back blurred, months late, if it comes at all.

 Bookkeeping is different.

-If something is wrong, the books usually tell you.
+If something goes wrong, the books will always tell you.

 That's one of the reasons I've always liked the work.
 Not because I have a particular love for spreadsheets or number crunching, but because bookkeeping is one of the few places where reality pushes back immediately.
 The numbers either make sense or they don't.
 The accounts reconcile or they don't.
 The system doesn't care how confident you feel.
 It only cares whether you're correct.

-Underneath the software, bookkeeping rests on one idea that has never needed improving: every transaction gets recorded twice.
+Underneath the software, bookkeeping rests on one idea that has never needed improving since Luca Pacioli wrote it down in 1494: every transaction gets recorded twice.
 Once for where the value came from, once for where it went.
 Money doesn't appear or vanish, it moves, and double-entry makes you account for both ends of that movement.
 The debits have to equal the credits, which means the system is permanently checking its own work.
-Put something in the wrong place and the books won't settle until you find it.
-That's the whole engine.
-Everything else is built on top of it.

 People call accounting a universal language, but spend any real time crossing borders with it and you find the opposite.
 The rules change everywhere you go; every country layers on its own standards and its own tax logic.
-What's actually universal is the bookkeeping beneath all that.
-Double-entry was written down more than five hundred years ago and has worked the same way in every country and every currency since.
-That local overlay is the accounting.
-The unchanging core is the bookkeeping.
+What's truly universal is the bookkeeping underneath.

 Opening the books

-So opening a new client's books is often less like reading a record than excavating one.
-And this isn't a matter of a few miscategorized lunches.
-The books are usually wrong.
-Properly wrong: balances forced to look right, accounts merged that should never have touched each other, entire categories used as junk drawers, errors that have compounded for years.
+So opening a new client's books can at times feel less like reading a record than excavating one.
+Sometimes it's just a few miscategorized transactions or complex entries done incorrectly.
+Other times the books are just plain wrong.
+Properly wrong: incorrect balances, accounts merged that should never have touched each other, entire categories used as junk drawers, errors that have compounded for years.

 Why nobody catches it

-Part of why it gets this bad is that almost nobody upstream is paid to catch it.
+Part of why it gets this bad is that usually nobody upstream is paid to catch it.
 The owner isn't checking, they're running the business.
 The bookkeeper works with no real oversight.
-And a year-end review isn't built to re-litigate twelve months of categorization, it's built to file.
-So nothing gets caught, and the mistakes compound.
+And a year-end engagement focused on filing is not designed to revisit twelve months of categorization transaction by transaction.

 A report is only ever as honest as what went into it.
-Garbage in, garbage out.
+And by the time those books reach me they're usually speaking gibberish.

 The pleasure of a mess